Reaction to display of Taiwan flag on menu leaves cafe with sour taste

-The owner of the cafe says the Taiwan sandwich was named when he was looking for the menu idea.
+The cafe’s owner says the Taiwanese sandwich was named when he was looking for a menu idea.
 Photo / Getty Images

 By RNZ

-An Auckland cafe owner says its star rating has dropped after a customer criticized an online business for displaying the Taiwanese flag.
+An Auckland cafe owner says his star rating has dropped after a customer criticized an online business for displaying the Taiwanese flag.

-Jason Park, owner of Cosmo Coffee, said his eatery was left with a one-star review due to the presence of a Taiwanese flag next to an item on the menu.
+Cosmo Coffee owner Jason Park said his eatery was left with a one-star review due to the presence of a Taiwanese flag next to an item on the menu.

-The cafe’s menu features themed sandwiches, such as an Italian flag with grilled cheese to feature it on the menu.
+The cafe’s menu features themed sandwiches, such as an Italian flag with grilled cheese, to make it appear on the menu.

 In customer reviews she complained that the use of the flag made her uncomfortable, citing a “one China” policy.